-We are conducting the Cotara® dose confirmation and dosimetry clinical trial for the treatment of recurrent brain cancer.
-We also recently opened enrollment in a Phase II study in India using Cotara® to treat up to 40 patients for the treatment of recurrent brain cancer.
-Existing treatments for brain cancer include the Gliadel® Wafer (polifeprosan 20 with carmustine implant) from MGI Pharma, Inc. and Temodar® (temozolomide) from Schering-Plough Corporation.
+We are conducting the Cotara® dose confirmation and dosimetry clinical trial for the treatment of recurrent glioblastoma multiforme ("GBM"), the most aggressive form of brain cancer.
+We also recently opened enrollment in a Phase II study in India using Cotara® to treat up to 40 patients for the treatment of GBM at first relapse.
+Approved treatments for brain cancer include the Gliadel® Wafer (polifeprosan 20 with carmustine implant) from MGI Pharma, Inc. and Temodar® (temozolomide) from Schering-Plough Corporation.
 Gliadel® is inserted in the tumor cavity following surgery and releases a chemotherapeutic agent over time.
 Temodar® is administered orally to patients with brain cancer.